 6-10-1845 Paris, FRA – 5-26-1902 Paris, FRABack to Artist IndexView Artists Paintings

-After 1880, he changed his manner, devoting himself to mural decorations and to portraits.
+After 1880, Benjamin Constant changed directions, committing himself to painting mural and to portraits.
 Prominent examples include the great plafond in the Hôtel de Ville, Paris, entitled Paris Convening the World.
-In England, Benjamin Constant was distinguished as a portrait painter, especially in England, where he was a favorite of the aristocracy.
-His portrait Mons fils André (Luxembourg) was awarded a medal of honor at the Salon in 1896.
+In England, Benjamin Constant was a respected and distinguished portrait painter and a favorite among the aristocracy.
+His portrait Mons Fils André was awarded a medal of honor at the Salon in 1896.
 Benjamin Constant painted Pope Leo XIII.

-He was made a member of the Institute in 1893, and was a commander of the Legion of Honor.
-He visited the United States several times, and painted a number of portraits.
+He was made a member of the Institute in 1893 and was a commander of the Legion of Honor.
+He visited the United States several times and painted many of portraits.
 The Metropolitan Museum of Art in New York owns a large mural decoration by Benjamin-Constant entitled Justinian in Council.
 Benjamin Constant additionally was an essayist of fame, contributing various studies on contemporary French painters.

-Art Movement: Orientalism
+Art Movement: Orientalism.

-Influences: Alexandre Cabanel, Jules Garipuy, Eugène Delacroix
+Artists Influencing Benjamin Constant: Alexandre Cabanel, Jules Garipuy, Eugène Delacroix.

-Traveled: Morocco, England, USA, Spain, Canada
+He Traveled To Morocco, England, USA, Spain, Canada.